This guide was updated on November 23, 2019.

 Musee d’Orsay – here you will find impressionist paintings and other superb collections.

-Notre Dame Cathedral – still functioning as a Roman Catholic cathedral, it is considered one of the most elegant representations of French Gothic architecture.
+Notre Dame Cathedral – The Notre-Dame de Paris Cathedral was badly damaged by a fire on April 15, 2019.
+Until then, it was still functioning as a Roman Catholic cathedral, it is considered one of the most elegant representations of French Gothic architecture.

 Luxembourg Gardens – on a sunny day, there’s nowhere else to be.
 A stunning way to spend a few hours surrounded by sheer beauty.
 Bring a bottle of wine with some bread and cheese to enjoy.

 Arc de Triomphe – a breathtaking tribute to the unknown soldier and others who fought for France.